Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.service.fxa/-firefox-account/get-access-token-async.md

 ### Parameters

 `singleScope` - Single OAuth scope (no spaces) for which the client wants access

-`notifyAuthErrorRegistry` - Whether or not to notify [authErrorRegistry](../../mozilla.components.service.fxa.manager/auth-error-registry.md) of failures

 **Return**
 [AccessTokenInfo](../../mozilla.components.concept.sync/-access-token-info/index.md) that stores the token, along with its scope, key and